bocajspear1/honeypoke/README.md

 ## Binary and Large files

 If HoneyPoke determines input is binary or too large, it will store the output into a file in the `large` directory.
 The location to the file is logged instead of the entire contents.

+## Missed ports

+Ports that have no listener are recorded in HoneyPoke in the `logs/missed.log` file.
+Use this is to modify your listeners with new ports.

 ## Contributing